 Our environmental health officers may decide to investigate the notification to try to prevent the spread of the illness within the home and the community and to try to establish the source of the infection.
-The decision as to whether or not to carry out an investigation will depend on the cause of the illness, whether a positive result confirming an infectious disease has been received from the laboratory, the number of people affected, the severity of the illness, and any delay between the start of the illness and receipt of the report.
+The decision whether to carry out an investigation will depend on the cause of the illness, whether we receive a positive result from the laboratory confirming an infectious disease, the number of people affected, the severity of the illness, and any delay between the start of the illness and receipt of the report.

 Where a decision has been made to investigate, the environmental health officer will contact the person(s) with the symptoms, either by post, telephone or by visiting them and will ask them questions regarding:

-- whether or not their GP has taken a faecal sample and;
+- Whether or not their GP has taken a faecal sample

 Bacteria and symptoms

 The incubation period (time taken from becoming infected to feeling unwell) varies with each type of organism and in some cases can be as long as two weeks or more.
 If you suspect you are suffering from food poisoning, it is important to realise that the last meal you ate may not be the cause of your symptoms.
 The Bacteria and Symptom Chart below gives details on incubation periods and symptoms.

 |Salmonella||Poultry, meat, raw egg products, human and animal excreta, carriers.||Utensils, work surfaces, hands.||Contamination from raw to cooked / ready-to-eat food.||Diarrhoea, vomiting, fever.||6 to 72 hours.
 Usually 12-24 hours||1 to 7 days|